Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/main-ping.rst

 chromeHangs
 -----------
+As of Firefox 62, chromeHangs has been removed.
+Please look to the bhr ping for similar functionality.

 Contains the statistics about the hangs happening exclusively on the main thread of the parent process.
 Precise C++ stacks are reported.
 This is only available on Nightly Release on Windows, when building using "--enable-profiling" switch.

 Some limits are applied: